operator-framework/operator-sdk-samples/memcached-operator/README.md

 $ git checkout master // currently, there are not releases that include the test framework, so use the master for now
 $ dep ensure
 $ go install github.com/operator-framework/operator-sdk/commands/operator-sdk
-$ rm -rf vender // to prevent vendoring conflicts with your operator
 ```

 ### Initial Setup